 Shiseido White Lucent Anti-Dark Circles Eye Cream

 This eye cream packs its punches in doubles.
-It not only contains a multi-luminizing powder that will immediately brighten your under-eye area, but also ingredients that work from inside out.
+It not only contains a multi-luminising powder that will immediately brighten your under-eye area but also ingredients that work from the inside out.

 These ingredients also serve dual purposes: they act against pigmentation, which contributes to brownish dark circles, and improve micro-circulation, which helps combat blue-ish dark circles.

 Users have noted that they looked more refreshed and well-rested, and didn’t need to rely on as much concealer in their makeup routine.

 Shiseido White Lucent Anti-Dark Circles Eye Cream retails for S$85 and is available at all Shiseido counters and Sephora.

 Origins Ginzing Refreshing Eye Cream